abhikbanerjee/kubernetes_teach_git/k8s_logging/helm.md

+## As this is a shared environment / cluster, Step 1 only needs to be run, and then Step 3 (Step 2 has been already ran, to install Tiller)

 # K8s install helm

 Helm is a package manager for Kubernetes that allows developers and operators to more easily configure and deploy applications on Kubernetes clusters.